Network resilience: Introduction

-Based on the theoretical tools for both low-dimensional and large-scale networks above, and the advanced data analyzing techniques \cite{gao2017complex}, studies on the resilience in real networks from various fields, ranging from the natural to man-made world, have been carried out.
-The goal of this article is to review the advances on the resilience in real networks.
-To achieve this we discuss a series of topics that are essential to understanding of the resilience of networks, such as alternative stable states (bistability) \cite{beisner2003alternative}, regime shifts \cite{ghaffarizadeh2014multistable} and early warning signals \cite{bauch2016early}.
-We illustrate these topics according to their application scenarios in ecology, biology, as well as in social and infrastructural systems. \begin{itemize} \item Ecological network resilience: In ecology, species extinction/co-existence is a critical issue attracting lots of attentions.
-Plenty of studies have been carried out to predict the thresholds and tipping points at which certain species go extinct.
-These studies are used to focus on the analytical solutions of low-dimensional systems or the numerical simulations of high dimensional systems.
-Recently, there are more studies on the analytical prediction of resilience in high-dimensional systems. \\ \item Biological network resilience: In biology, many living systems exhibit drastic state shifts in response to small changes in environmental parameters, leading to diseases or apoptosis.
-We will review the recent studies on predicting tipping points and discovering early-warning signals in organisms, which could help prevent or delay the onset of diseases. \\ \item Social network resilience: Behavior of social groups of humans and social animals are likely to exhibit tipping points.
-We first make distinction between cultural and survival resilience.
+Based on the theoretical tools for both low-dimensional and large-scale networks above and the advanced data analysis techniques \cite{gao2017complex}, studies on the resilience in real networks from various fields, ranging from the natural to humanmade world, have been carried out.
+The goal of this article is to review the advances in resilience in real networks.
+To achieve this, we discuss a series of topics that are essential to the understanding of network resilience, such as alternative stable states (bistability) \cite{beisner2003alternative}, regime shifts \cite{ghaffarizadeh2014multistable}, and early warning signals \cite{bauch2016early}.
+We illustrate these topics according to their application scenarios in ecology, biology, and social and infrastructural systems. \begin{itemize} \item Ecological network resilience: in ecology, species extinction/co-existence is a critical issue that has attracted much attention.
+Many studies have been carried out to predict the thresholds and tipping points at which certain species become extinct.
+These studies have focused on the analytical solutions of low-dimensional systems or the numerical simulations of high-dimensional systems.
+Recently, there have been additional studies carried out on the analytical prediction of resilience in high-dimensional systems. \\ \item Biological network resilience: in biology, many living systems exhibit drastic state shifts in response to small changes in environmental parameters, leading to disease or apoptosis.
+We review recent studies on predicting tipping points and discovering early warning signals in organisms, which can help prevent or delay the onset of disease. \\ \item Social network resilience: the behavior of social groups of humans and social animals are likely to exhibit tipping points.
+We first distinguish between cultural and survival resilience.
 Then, we summarize the concepts behind tipping points and show that they arise in both types of resilience.
 We also show instances in which they are likely to occur in human and animal societies.
-Studying tipping pints may open up new lines of inquiry in behavioral ecology and generate novel questions, methods, and approaches to human and animal behavior. \\ \item Infrastructural network resilience: Most infrastructural network systems are considered as recoverable due to effective human interventions.
+The study of tipping points may open up new inquiry lines in behavioral ecology and generate novel questions, methods, and approaches to human and animal behavior. \\ \item Infrastructural network resilience: most infrastructural network systems are considered recoverable due to effective human interventions.
 The traditional concept of ``engineering resilience'' measures the time it takes for a system to recover or the relative change in its recovery back to equilibrium after a disturbance.
-Very recently, a few groups are studying the system resilience and prediction of the tipping points in engineering systems.
-For example, in transportation systems, certain traffic congestions may be avoided if we could give effective early-warnings. \end{itemize}
+Very recently, a few groups have studied the system resilience and prediction of tipping points in engineering systems.
+For example, certain traffic congestion may be avoided in transportation systems if effective early warnings can be provided. \end{itemize}